knaufinator/ESP32_OpenSlider/README.md

 ## Openslider XYZ
 ![GithubGIFPt3](https://user-images.githubusercontent.com/45019189/82838573-02ad6f80-9ea3-11ea-948f-28d909c240e9.gif) ![GithubGIFPt4](https://user-images.githubusercontent.com/45019189/82838984-51a7d480-9ea4-11ea-8838-1f60a102015d.gif)

+My own flavor of the Openslider project, I want to use an ESP32 and write the code + design the PCB in my spare time to bette myself,.. follow along if ya like!

 OpenSlider XYZ is a motorized slider with multiple axis of rotation, built using common hardware and 3D printed components.